Help save farm friendly raptors

 Report a sighting now using the online form link:

 Soaring over your farm or field could be the grassland raptor we're searching for.
-The Barn Owl, American Kestrel, Short-eared Owl and Northern Harrier prefer this landscape and can benefit landowners as well:
+The Barn Owl, American Kestrel, Short-eared Owl and Northern Harrier are in decline in recent years.
+To better understand them and their distributions, we need your help!

 - Raptors on your property indicate a healthy environment